FREQUENTLY ASKED QUESTIONS

 Are there washrooms?

 Yes.
-There are washroom facilities on site, but please note: they consist of non-flush pit toilets and running water is not available.
+There are washroom facilities on site, but they are rustic and consist of non-flush pit toilets.
+Running water is not available.

 Do I need to know how to swim?

 Ideally, we believe everyone is better off knowing how to swim, as it greatly increases one's safety, confidence, comfort level and enjoyment when engaging in water sports.
 But our policies require all clients to wear a life jacket and to sign a waiver indicating both understanding and acceptance of the risks inherent to water sports.
 Thus, the ability to swim is not an actual requirement.

 Whether you're renting, or taking a lesson or a tour, there are a few essentials:

 You might also want to bring:

 - bathing suit (especially for SUP)

 - change of clothing (including a warm sweater)

 - energy snack